Forbes Burton → Free Resources → Advice & Insights → How to Buy a Business – A Simple Guide

 Valuing the business

 Many businesses will already have a price that they’re listed for.
-In certain instances, however, you may choose to make an offer for a business that isn’t listed for sale and will have to value it yourself in order to determine its worth.
+In certain instances, however, you may choose to make an offer for a business that isn’t listed for sale.
+In these cases, you’ll need to value it yourself in order to determine its worth.

 There are a number of ways in which to value a company, and choosing the right method can be a dizzying task.
 The easiest way around this is to use a free service, such as our own online valuation tool, that will choose the most compatible method automatically.